tedchoward/tidbits/_posts/2011-10-24-Oracle-JDK7-Mac-OS-X-Port-Developer-Preview-Release.md

 > tested on Mac OS X 10.6.8 and 10.7.0.

-This is an important first step in the new world order for Java and Mac OS X.  Java 7 will be the first Java relase for the Mac not released by Apple.
+This is an important first step in the new world order for Java and Mac OS X.  Java 7 will be the first Java release for the Mac not released by Apple.
 Once upon a time, the Mac was considered the best platform for Java.
-When Apple annouced it would discontinue official support for Java, many began to question the future of Java on the Mac.
+When Apple announced it would discontinue official support for Java, many began to question the future of Java on the Mac.

-As a Java developer, I hope Oracle will contine to put out a quality product so that I can continue to make my living on my platform of choice.
+As a Java developer, I hope Oracle will continue to put out a quality product so that I can continue to make my living on my platform of choice.